tavisca-vmandal/tdd-basics-02/README.md

 The basic starter code for your solution has been provided along with the wiring of the calcuator to the console.
 You can add your implementation accordingly.
+Your solution should contain the following -

+1. A clean object oriented implementation of the Calcuator.
+Create additional classes as required for your solution and object model.
+2. Unit tests for testing your implemention.
+3. Integration with Travis CI for continous integration.

 ### Examples